-- The school maintains a directory of student addresses, telephone numbers and emergency information. - If any of this information changes during the school year, it is important for a parent or guardian to notify the school to keep these records current.
+- The school maintains a directory of student addresses, telephone numbers and emergency information. - If any of this information changes during the school year, please update your information using Powerschool, or contact the office for assistance.

 School Closing

 - In the event that school is canceled, will start late, or is canceled during the school day, the District will notify families via text message, email and the following media: Channel 3 TV; Channel 15 TV; Channel 27 TV, Madison.
 All information is relayed to the TV stations as soon as possible. - In the event that school is dismissed early, please have a plan in place for your child's after school destination. - In the event of a late start, please do not drop off your children until 10 minutes before school is scheduled to begin.